 What should you learn from this?

 It is a misconception that Mobile Phones are intrinsically safe and can't ignite fuel/fumes.
 Mobile phones that light up when switched on, or when they ring, have enough energy released to provide a spark for ignition.
 Mobile phones should not be used in filling stations, or when fueling lawn mowers, boats etc.

 Mobile phones should not be used around other materials that generate flammable or explosive fumes or dust (i.e. solvents, chemicals, gases, grain dust etc.).
 Mobile phones should be turned off before entering an area where other materials that generate flammable or explosive fumes or dust is located.

 Please share this with employees who do not have access to email, family members and friends to help keep everyone safe.

-Though we've looked long and hard, we've haven't found news reports that confirm any of the three incidents described in the e-mail.
-Moreover, Shell denies having issued a warning of this nature:
+Though we looked long and hard, we never found documentation confirming any of the three incidents described in the that warning.
+Moreover, Shell denied having issued a warning of this nature:

 We understand that there is an email, purportedly official Shell communication, circulating which describes various incidents that are supposed to have occurred as a result of mobile phones ringing while at a retail station.

 Please be advised that the email in question does NOT originate from Shell Malaysia and we are unable to confirm any of the incidents quoted.